The doctoral degree, established in 1984, is offered within the Department of Christian Education at Talbot School of Theology.

 The Ph.D. degree program is offered in the normal residential format, or with a hybrid residential format.

 For those who cannot locally access a doctoral program in education with Christian perspectives, we offer both of our doctoral degree programs in a special format.
 The use of blended online and residential coursework makes it possible for students to continue ministering with their current organizations while completing their Ph.D. in Educational Studies.
-People teaching in Christian higher education settings may be able to qualify for admission to the "Current Faculty Track" Ph.D. program.
+Teaching in a Christian higher education setting is required to qualify for admission to the "Current Faculty Track" Ph.D. program.
 Others in educational ministry roles may qualify for the hybrid Ed.D. program.
 Both programs utilize blended courses for four weeks in June and one week in November for four years.
 Coursework precedes and follows class sessions.

 New groups of students begin the program every year in June.
 Students work through the core courses together, with some choice of elective options to fit their study interests.
 Contact the Graduate Admissions office for more information about the schedule.

-As a result of this successfully completing the Ph.D. program, the student will exhibit the accomplishment of the following eight learning outcomes:
+As a result of successfully completing the Ph.D. program in Educational Studies, the student will:

 An important component of the Talbot doctoral program is the integrative synthesis of social science data within a Christian worldview perspective.
 Since both education and theology address the human condition, the doctoral faculty believe there is a great deal to be gained by an interdisciplinary study of biblical and theological knowledge, philosophical issues, human development, the teaching-learning process, and issues of leadership.
 Consequently, students are expected to come to the program with a sufficient background of theological training.
 (A minimum of 18 graduate units of Bible and theology is required.
 For those lacking these prerequisites, distance learning courses are available from Talbot School of Theology.
 Contact the Graduate Admissions office for further information.)